tomasweigenast/depi/README.md

 // Provide a fixed, lazy created, value: container.configure<HttpServiceOptions>((services) => HttpServiceOptions(baseUrl: "https:..."));

-// Provide a transient, lazy created, value.
+// Provide a transient, lazily created, value.
 Here, a new HttpServiceOptions will be created every time it is needed.
-// Keep in mind this only will work if the service that request this is also transient. container.configureSnapshot<HttpServiceOptions>((services) => HttpServiceOptions(baseUrl: "https:..."));
+// Keep in mind this only will work if the service that requests this is also transient. container.configureSnapshot<HttpServiceOptions>((services) => HttpServiceOptions(baseUrl: "https:..."));
 ```